Details of Defining Levels

 When a user hovers the cursor near a member name in the Analyzer, the system displays a tooltip.
 By default, the member name is the tooltips.
 You can specify additional information to display in these tooltips for any level.
 To do so:

-2. In Studio, edit the cube definition and modify the newly added property.
+In an IDE, edit the cube definition and modify the newly added property.
 For this property, specify the isDescription attribute as "true".
 See <property> in Reference Information for Cube Classes.

 Now the tooltip is the member name, followed by a hyphen, followed by the value of the specified property.
 For example: